Price Heterogeneity as a Source of Heterogeneous Demand: Stable Price Heterogeneity and Preference Heterogeneity

+Note that our result supports this common practice of using the equivalence scale utilities in empirical work.

-The next result is an obvious corollary of Proposition \ref{prop-four} obtained by transposing the proposition to the setting of a cross sectional data set.
-The punchline is that {\em RUM-rationalizability is equivalent to RPM-rationalizability with stable heterogenous prices}.
-In the Appendix, we provide a more general formulation of this equivalence in which the cross-sectional data set is allowed to be non-discrete.
+The next result is an obvious corollary of Theorem \ref{thm-four} obtained by transposing the theorem to the setting of a cross-sectional data set.
+The punchline is that {\em RUM-rationalizability is equivalent to RPM-rationalizability with stable heterogeneous prices}.
+In the Appendix, we provide a more general formulation of this equivalence that allows the cross-sectional data set to be non-discrete (as in \cite{mcfadden1990stochastic} or \cite{kitamura2018nonparametric}).

-\begin{proposition} Let $\mathcal{D}=\big\{E^t, \overline{\mathbf{p}}^{t}\big\}_{t\in T}$ be a cross-sectional data set and suppose that for some $ R\subseteq K$, we have $\mathbf{e}^{i, t}_R>0$ for each $(i, t)\in N\times T$.
-Then the following are equivalent. \begin{itemize} \item[{\em (i)}] $\mathcal{D}$ is RUM-rationalizable. \item[{\em (ii)}] $\cal D$ is RUM-rationalizable with heterogenous preferences drawn from an $R$-scale family. \item[{\em (iii)}] Let $W$ be any linear homogeneous aggregator function.
-Then $\cal D$ is RPM-rationalizable with a price distribution $\cal P$ that is stable and consistent in expectation (with respect to $W$), with heterogenous prices only for the goods in $R$. \end{itemize} \end{proposition}
+\begin{corollary} Let $\mathcal{D}=\big\{E^t, \overline{\mathbf{p}}^{t}\big\}_{t\in T}$ be a cross-sectional data set and suppose that for some $ R\subseteq K$, we have $\mathbf{e}^{i, t}_R>0$ for each $(i, t)\in N\times T$.
+Then, the following are equivalent. \begin{itemize} \item[{\em (i)}] $\mathcal{D}$ is RUM-rationalizable. \item[{\em (ii)}] $\cal D$ is RUM-rationalizable with heterogeneous preferences drawn from an $R$-scale family. \item[{\em (iii)}] Let $W$ be any linear homogeneous aggregator function.
+Then $\cal D$ is RPM-rationalizable with a price distribution $\cal P$ that is stable and consistent in expectation w.r.t. $W$, with heterogeneous prices only for the goods in $R$. \end{itemize} \end{corollary}

-{\bf Proof sketch of Proposition \ref{prop-four}.}\, The detailed proof is found in the Appendix, but the following quick sketch may be helpful.
+{\bf Proof sketch of Theorem \ref{thm-four}.}\, The detailed proof is found in the Appendix, but the following quick sketch may be helpful.